-8 ADDITIONAL REQUIREMENTS FOR APPROVED LABORATORIES
+7. ADDITIONAL REQUIREMENTS FOR APPROVED LABORATORIES

-8.1 Accreditation by United Kingdom Accreditation Service ("UKAS")
+7.1 Accreditation by United Kingdom Accreditation Service ("UKAS")

-An Approved Laboratory (and laboratory to which the Approved Laboratory sub-contracts the Services) must hold UKAS accreditation in line with ISO/IEC 17025:2017 for minimum quality criteria methods i.e., Escherichia coli, Salmonella spp. and potentially toxic elements (PTEs) as listed in the PAS standards.
+An Approved Laboratory (and laboratory to which the Approved Laboratory sub-contracts the Services) shall either hold UKAS accreditation in line with ISO/IEC 17025:2017 for minimum quality criteria methods (i.e., Escherichia coli, Salmonella spp. and potentially toxic elements (PTEs) as listed in the PAS standards) or shall meet the requirements for non-UKAS accredited laboratories in the clause below.
 UKAS accreditation shall be held for relevant matrices namely compost, growing media, digestate or sludge (depending on the Scheme).